themegrill/spacious/readme.txt

 * Added   - New Demo (Spacious Gym)- Start creating your fitness website with this Spacious Gym demo.
 * Added   - New Demo (Spacious Interior)- Use this Spacious demo to start building your online interior designing services.
 * Added   - New Demo (Spacious Company)- Use this Spacious demo to build and grow your company website.
+* Fix     - Design issues of widgets when used in elementor.

 = Version 1.6.7 - 2019-10-16 =
 * Added   - New Demo (Spacious Food)- Use this Spacious demo to create a fantastic website for your food enthusiasts.